 As part of Hobbiton’s commitment to environmental sustainability, the ‘Going Green’ initiative was developed to minimise our impact on the environment.
-As part of this initiative, we are working towards protecting and preserving the environment that makes us unique and attracts over half a million visitors to the area each year.
+As part of this initiative, Hobbiton continues to work towards protecting and preserving the environment that makes us unique and attracts over half a million visitors to the area each year.

 Pest control programs are also being implemented to protect our native species and continue to protect the environment.